quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

   - Timeline: 4 weeks
   - Instructors: teaching demo-style feedback
   - Maintainers: triage and resolve existing pull requests; experiment with new repository
-- [Beta](#beta): lesson-release and archive of styles version; source conversion to workbench
+- [Beta](#beta): lesson-release and archive of styles version; source conversion to Workbench
   - Timeline: 8 weeks
   - Instructors: opt-in to training + teaching demo-style feedback
   - Maintainers: receive and merge at least 2 pull requests
-  - New Instructors: encouraged to contribute to workbench beta phase by adding/moving Instructor notes
+  - New Instructors: encouraged to contribute to the Workbench beta phase by adding/moving Instructor notes as part of their checkout
-- [Release Candidate](#release-candidate): fully transition to workbench and new URL; old URL will redirect to new.
+- [Release Candidate](#release-candidate): fully transition to the Workbench and new URL; old URL will redirect to new.
   - Timeline: 6 months
   - Instructors: teach new version of lesson
   - Maintainers: continue to work on new lesson with two-track feedback mechanism